pierrediedhiou/cybersecurity-journey/glossary.md

 - **Event ID** — A unique numeric identifier assigned to a specific type of logged event in Windows, used to quickly identify what occurred without reading the full log entry
+- **External Scan** — A vulnerability scan conducted from outside the network, simulating an external attacker's perspective
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file